resources

 • Overtime for nonexempt employees: Some state and local jurisdictions have their own wage and hour laws, and employers must apply the minimum wage or overtime rate that is most favorable to the employee.
 Non-exempt employees must be paid no less than time and a half their regular pay rate for each hour over 40 in a workweek.

 • Overtime eligibility: Exempt employees, who are paid a salary and meet certain criteria, aren't required to be paid overtime.
-The Department of Labor (DOL) has established guidelines to determine who is eligible for overtime pay.
+The DOL has established guidelines to determine who is eligible for overtime pay.

 Take the Complex out of Compliance